 Internally and externally from inverters, transformers, and switching equipment.

-Most existing data centers are very quiet and you might not even know they're there.
+Most existing data centers are quiet and you might not even know they're there.

-Some data centers are somewhat noisy and bother residential neighbors.
+Some existing data centers can be somewhat noisy and bother residential neighbors.

 Noise is a physical design issue that can be addressed through proper engineering.
-Data centers are not inherently noisy.
+While each data center is unique, data centers are not inherently noisy.
+They can and should be thoroughly acoustically modeled before construction, and tested after completion.

 Ideally data centers should not be built next to residential neighbors; they should be located in industrial zones, away from residential.